 Jonesboro offers access to shopping and the great outdoors

-Jonesboro is a small town in the Shawnee Hills of Southern Illinois.
-It shares close ties with its larger neighbor, Anna, with which it effectively forms a twin community.
-Apart from its role as the county seat of Union County, Jonesboro is best known for its proximity to Shawnee National Forest and as the site of one of the seven historic debates between Abraham Lincoln and Stephen A. Douglas.
+The small town of Jonesboro shares close ties with its larger neighbor, Anna, together forming twin communities in the Shawnee Hills of Southern Illinois.
+Apart from its role as the county seat of Union County, Jonesboro is best known for its proximity to Shawnee National Forest and as the site of a historic debate between Abraham Lincoln and Stephen A. Douglas.
 “It’s a pretty quiet place,” says Realtor Stephen Cannedy of Shamrock Real Estate.
 “There’s not too much to say about it, which I don’t think is a bad thing.
 It’s right next to the national forest and close to the Mississippi, close to shopping in Anna.
 If you like the outdoors, it’s great.”

 An assortment of modest midcentury homes

-The local housing stock is mostly made up of early-to-mid-20th-century cottages, ranch-style homes and split-levels.
-However, well-maintained historic 2-story properties and larger modern builds can also be found in and around town.
+Local housing stock mostly consists of cottages, ranch-style homes and split-levels, many from the early to mid-1900s.
+However, well-maintained historic two-story properties and larger modern builds can also be found in and around town.
 A majority of Jonesboro’s residential real estate is located on the town’s main grid, offering moderate yards and longstanding shade trees.
-Prices generally mirror those in Anna: move-in ready properties generally sell for between $75,000 and $190,000, though specialty-built homes in the city outskirts can go for more.
+Prices generally mirror those in Anna: Move-in ready properties generally sell for $75,000 to $190,000, though custom homes in the outskirts can go for more.

 Close to Shawnee National Forest